-- 1. Melde's experiment: To determine the frequency of a vibrating bar or tuning fork using Melde's arrangement. - 2.
-Torsional pendulum: To determine the rigidity modulus of the material of the given wire using torsional pendulum. - 3.
-Newton's rings: To determine the radius of curvature of the lens by forming Newton's rings. - 4.
-Diffraction grating: To determine the number of lines per inch of the grating. - 5.
-Dispersive power: To determine the dispersive power of prism by using spectrometer. - 6.
+- 1. Melde's experiment: To determine the frequency of tuning fork. - 2.
+Torsional pendulum: To determine the rigidity modulus of the material of a given wire. - 3.
+Newton's rings: To determine the radius of curvature of a plano-convex lens by forming Newton's rings. - 4.
+Diffraction grating: To determine the wavelength of a given source. - 5.
+Dispersive power: To determine the dispersive power of a prism by using spectrometer. - 6.
 Coupled Oscillator: To determine the spring constant by single coupled oscillator. - 7.
-LCR Circuit: To determine quality factor and resonant frequency of LCR circuit. - 8.
-LASER: To study the characteristics of LASER sources. - 9.
-Optical fibre: To determine the bending losses of Optical fibres. - 10.
-Optical fibre: To determine the Numerical aperture of a given fibre. - 11.
-Sonometer: To determine the AC frequency. - 12.
-Stewart Gee's experiment: Determination of magnetic field along the axis of a current carrying coil
+LCR Circuit: To determine the resonant frequency and quality factor of LCR circuit. - 8.
+LASER: To study the L-I & P-I characteristics of LASER sources. - 9.
+Losses in optical fibre: To determine the bending losses of optical fibres. - 10.
+Optical fibre: To determine the numerical aperture of a given fibre. - 11.
+Sonometer: To determine the frequency of AC mains. - 12.
+Stewart Gee's experiment: Determination of magnetic field along the axis of a current carrying coil.